CippiCappaCODASODA/Excitatio/README.md

-Project Excitatio created for fun.
+Project Excitatio created for fun :)